faster-cpython/ideas/3.14/stackref_semantics.md

 \end{align}
 $$

-Additionally, these operations are used to manipulate handles:
+Additionally, these operations are used to manipulate references:

 $$
 % Note: defined in a separate block because the first expression is too big for GH.